infoeducatie/gazeta/wp-content/plugins/custom-facebook-feed/README.txt

 A few years back when Mark Zuckerberg came up with his concept of a social networking site and named it Facebook, he had no idea what it would become in the time to come.
 Facebook has quite literally revolutionized the way we look at social networking.
 With over 700 million active Facebook users, it is definitely the biggest platform you can get if you seek to engage with many people simultaneously.
 Though Facebook is the premiere social networking platform, it also holds a lot of potential for businesses.
 The fact that Facebook can help businesses in growing and reaching out to a new customer base has added to Facebook's popularity.

 Today when you look at Facebook and the Facebook groups or Facebook pages that exist on the site, you will find that every popular brand is there.
 They are not only there but are active on Facebook on almost a daily basis.
 For the present generation, who spend a lot more time on the internet than on the TV, brands needed to change their approach.
 Facebook provides the best possible solution in this scenario.
-However, it is not only the big brands that make the full use of Facebook’s social media power.
+However, it is not only the big brands that make the full use of Facebook's social media power.
 Even small businesses can benefit greatly from using Facebook if they make optimal use of the various features that Facebook has to offer.

 **Why Use Facebook for Your Business?**